adsp-hyperfake/HyperFaaS/hyperFakeModel/neural-network/PERFORMANCE.md

 removed zeros: 1_085_890 rows \
 bfs: 2_375_594 rows

-We ran the eperiments by executing the manual training, utilizing a fixed hyperparameter set and running 10 training epochs for the bfs function.
+We ran the experiments by executing the manual training, utilizing a fixed hyperparameter set and running 10 training epochs for the bfs function.

 ```json
 {